Frederick Chamier

-Frederick Chamier (2 November 1796 – 29 October 1870) was an English novelist, autobiographer and naval captain born in London.
+Captain Frederick Chamier (2 November 1796 – 29 October 1870) was an English novelist, autobiographer and naval captain born in London.
 He was the author of several nautical novels that remained popular through the 19th century.

 Life

 Chamier was the son of an Anglo-Indian official, John Ezechial Chamier and his wife Georgiana, daughter of Vice-Admiral Sir William Burnaby.
 The family home was in Grosvenor Place, London.

 He entered the Royal Navy in June 1809, joining the frigate Salsette as a midshipman in time for the Walcheren Campaign.